silverwakaba/archivddocs/docs/about/network-type.md

 As the name suggests, in this type of storage network all activities are not centralized and not focused on one location only, but rather on many locations and devices that are connected to each other in one massive peer-to-peer communication.

 We chose to use a decentralized storage network because it offers better security, performance and speed compared to centralized storage networks.
-However, because the costs are often unpredictable and greater than centralized storage networks, we focus this storage network for paid users only.
+However, because the costs are often unpredictable and greater than centralized storage networks, we focus this storage network only for premium users.

 In a decentralized storage network, a file is not stored on one physical device or one location, but is split into several parts on many physical devices that are connected to each other whose locations are spread throughout the world.